-This is one of my family’s favorite Crock-Pot meals.
+This is one of my family’s favorite crock pot recipes.

-If for some crazy reason you don’t already own a slow cooker, this recipe, all on its own just may justify the cost of a crock pot for you!
+If for some crazy reason you don’t already own a slow cooker, this recipe, all on its own, just may justify the cost of a new crock pot for you!

 I like to serve the finished slow cooker beef stew over mashed potatoes or cooked white rice.
 Occasionally, just to mix things up a bit I serve it over buttered noodles.
 It’s also great over pureed mashed cauliflower, too.

 How do you serve stew in your family?

 Recipe Notes for Easy Crock Pot Beef Stew

 This slow cooker beef stew is unique.
 It’s loaded with a lot of wonderful veggies that are normally found in beef stew recipes, but it also had delicious mushrooms in it as well.

 The mushrooms are, in my ever so humble opinion, a fabulously clever addition.

 After one bite of this stew I bet you just might ask yourself, “why didn’t I think of that!”
 LOL!